ltfat/phaseret/README.md

 # PhaseReT
-Matlab/Octave toolbox and C library collecting implementations of phase-reconstruction algorithms for complex time-frequency representations (like STFT).
+PhaseReT is a Matlab/GNU Octave toolbox collecting implementations of phase-reconstruction algorithms for complex time-frequency representations (like STFT).

-# Matlab/Octave toolbox

 ## Requirements